no-more-secrets/parsco/README.md

 where the `parsco::many1` combinator parses one or more of the given parser.
 That means that it will fail unless there is at least one correctly-parsed "hello world."
-But note that it may not consume the entire input; in the face of a syntax error in the first occurrence it will fail, but syntax errors in subsequent occurrences will simply cause `parsco::many1` to stop parsing (reporting success) and to return what it has, leaving the input buffer with remaining unparsed characters.
-If we want to ensure that it consumes the entire input buffer, we can use either the `eof` combinator or the `parsco::exhaust` combinator;
+Notice that by wrapping our parser in `parsco::many1`, the result is now a `std::vector<std::string>`, since we are parsing multiple copies of "hello world."
+In this case our parser is simply validating the result, so the contents of the vector are not of much use to use, but in most other cases they will be useful.
+In our case, we're just interested in the size.

-an example of the latter is:
+The `parse_hello_worlds`, just as with the `parse_hello_world` parser may not consume the entire input.
+In the face of a syntax error in the first occurrence it will fail, but syntax errors in subsequent occurrences will simply cause `parsco::many1` to stop parsing (reporting success) and to return whatever it has successfully parsed, potentially leaving unparsed characters in the input buffer.
+If we want to ensure that the entire input buffer is consumed, we can use either the `parsco::eof` combinator or the `parsco::exhaust` combinator; an example of the latter is:

 ```cpp
 parsco::parser<int> parse_hello_worlds() {